Meet Rick White

-- Founding 3 companies that he exited at just over $3.6 billion
+- Founding three companies that he exited at just over $3.6 billion

-- Won Ernst and Young Entrepreneur of the Year
+- Ernst & Young Entrepreneur of the Year

 - AIGA Top 50 Brand Maker

-- Won a Grammy and was nominated for an Academy award twice!
+- Winning a Grammy and being nominated for an Oscar twice!

-- Has a mug for the Worlds Greatest Dad but is still trying to earn that one!
+- Having a mug for the World’s Greatest Dad (but he’s still trying to earn that one!)

 If you are looking for business people to look up to, you might want to check out the profile of Rick White of Fusion-io.
 With partnerships across many businesses and sectors, including a well-known and high-profile one with Apple co-founder Steve Wozniak, Rick White is a great lesson in how to set up your own successful business, especially if you are thinking of doing so in the technology industry and related sectors.
 Let’s take a look at some of his successes, and analyze what might have helped to make them quite so successful.